julie-forman-kay-lab/LLPhyScore/README.md

     # using (PDB) model.
     python3 LLPhyScore_standalone.py -i ./example.fasta -m PDB
     ```
 - There are five options for sequence-level score output: (i) raw score; (ii) percentile ranking; (iii) zscore (iv) modified zscore (v) all score types.
 Default option is (ii) percentile ranking, but you can change output score type by passing your wanted type to argument `-s`.
-(All "relative" score types are calculated against human proteome.)
+(All "relative" score types are calculated against a negative proteome dataset that is aligned with the traning model option.)
     ```
     # output raw score
     python3 LLPhyScore_standalone.py -i ./example.fasta -s raw